Look, There's A Winter Wonder Garden In My Yard

 My Fantastic Winter's Day Photo Shoot

 One January morning, looking westward toward Lake Michigan from my porch, I caught sight of a storm approaching while at the same time the sun was rising out of the East.
 It created a uniquely ominous atmosphere.
 It was inspiring to see my landscape of trees and shrubs sparkling with a layer of freshly fallen snow against a dark blue sky.
 I began snapping away with my camera feeling thankful for the bounty of nature all around and for a garden landscape that inspires no matter the season!

-I was on a mission to capture as much beauty that had fallen upon my yard as possible.
-I had to hurry for fear the approaching storm would blow away all the pretty white snow.
+I was on a mission to capture as much beauty as possible that had fallen upon my yard.
+I had to hurry for fear the approaching storm would blow away all the pretty fluff of white snow.

 To my surprise and relief, the storm came without wind.
-Instead, it brought a downpour of big white snow flakes and I was right there with the camera ready!
+Instead, it brought a downpour of big white snow flakes and I was right there ready with the camera!

-My fingers were chilled to the bone and assumed I had captured everything for the day so cozied up inside to warm.
+My fingers were chilled to the bone and I thought I had captured everything for the day so cozied up inside to get warm.
 Next thing I knew, the storm passed within a half hour and the sun shone through a crystal clear sky!
 Away I went once again!